-Dr. Kathryn Becker Blease studies child abuse and trauma across the lifespan.
+Dr. Kathryn Becker Blease studies child abuse and trauma across the lifespan, Science of Teaching and Learning, and Implementation Science in Higher Education.
 She is also interested in ethical methods for researching and teaching about difficult topics like trauma.

 Dr. Frank Bernieri studies the social and cognitive processes involved in impression formation.